AlchlcDvl/TownOfUsReworked/README.md

 **Attack**: Basic

 The Whisperer can whisper to all players within a certain radius.
 With each whisper, the chances of bringing someone over to the Whisperer's side increases till they do convert.
-Members of the Sect have a pink Λ next to their names.
+Members of the Cult have a pink Λ next to their names.

 **Game Options**